 Aged care reforms

-The reforms will create a better aged care system to give older people more choice, more control and easier access to a range of aged care services.
+The reforms create a better aged care system to give older people more choice and control and easier access to a range of aged care services.

 About the aged care reforms

-Aged care reforms will deliver important benefits to older Australians, including:
+The reforms bring important benefits to older Australians, including:

 - more support and care at home